Canada and the Circumpolar Arctic

 We work with domestic and international partners to reach our goals in the region.
 We are committed to addressing climate change, renewing relations with Indigenous peoples, and supporting Northern development through evidence-based research.

-In the December 2016 United States-Canada Joint Arctic Leaders’ Statement, Canada’s Prime Minister announced serval actions regarding the Arctic, including the development of a new Arctic Policy Framework. with Northerners, Territorial and Provincial governments, and First Nations, Inuit, and Métis People that will replace Canada’s 2009 Northern Strategy and 2010 Arctic Foreign Policy Statement.
+In the December 2016 United States-Canada Joint Arctic Leaders’ Statement, Canada’s Prime Minister announced several actions regarding the Arctic, including the development of a new Arctic Policy Framework with Northerners, Territorial and Provincial governments, and First Nations, Inuit, and Métis People that will replace Canada’s 2009 Northern Strategy and 2010 Arctic Foreign Policy Statement.

 The Government of Canada’s international Arctic priorities are implemented through a whole-of-government approach, both at home and abroad.
 Of these, the Canadian International Arctic Centre (CIAC), located in Oslo, Norway pursues four specific objectives: